SvenGates0615/Icarus-Mods/README.md

 ## Compatibility

-These mods are compatible with Icarus version (Week: 148).
-They may work with other versions, but this has not been extensively tested.
 These mods are compatible with Icarus version (Week: 150).
 They may work with other versions, but this has not been extensively tested.

 ## Known Issues